nils-braun/akk/README.md

 [http://localhost:5000](http://localhost:5000).
 There is already a user created with the user name test@test.com and the password test.

-Feel free to look around and test all features of the service.
+Feel free to look around and test all features of the service (the play and download feature however will not work, as the media files come not with this repository).
 If you want to get back the original state of the database, navigate to the main folder of the installation and do a

     git checkout -- app.db